This is the multi-page printable view of this section. Click here to print.

 • Store information about all successful reload tasks to InfluxDB.

-• Store information about only some successful reload tasks to InfluxDB.
+• Store information about some successful reload tasks to InfluxDB.

 Which tasks to store information about is controlled using a custom property on the reload task.

-Once the information about the reload task is in InfluxDB, it can be used to create dashboards in Grafana.
+Once the information about the reload task is in InfluxDB it can be used in Grafana dashboards.

 This way it is possible to get a good, continuous overview of the reload activity in your Qlik Sense environment.